UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Satellite Launch Vehicles

 • The Indian Space Research Organisation (ISRO) began its journey into satellite launch vehicles with the Satellite Launch Vehicle (SLV) in 1980, which was India’s first experimental attempt at launching satellites into space.
 This was followed by the development of a more advanced Augmented Satellite Launch Vehicle (ASLV)

 • In 1994, ISRO successfully launched its first Polar Satellite Launch Vehicle (PSLV), marking a significant advancement in launch vehicle technology.
+The PSLV continues to be a reliable workhorse for ISRO, with recent missions including the launch of the Aditya-L1 mission on September 2, 2023.

-• In 2001, ISRO further progressed by developing the Geosynchronous Satellite Launch Vehicle (GSLV), capable of carrying heavier satellites into Geosynchronous and Geostationary Orbits.
+• In 2001, ISRO progressed by developing the Geosynchronous Satellite Launch Vehicle (GSLV), capable of carrying heavier satellites into Geosynchronous and Geostationary Orbits.

 Satellite Launch Vehicles | Science & Technology for UPSC CSE